Axion-photon conversion in transient compact stars: Systematics, constraints, and opportunities: Axion production in dense nuclear environments

 where $v_{\rm rel}\simeq 4\sqrt{T/\pi m_N}$ is the average relative thermal velocity between nondegenerate nucleons, $n_n$ is the neutron density, and $F_{\rm deg}$ a nominal correction factor for nucleon degeneracy.
 At a typical CM energy of 100~MeV, one finds $\sigma_{np}\simeq 40\,\mathrm{mb}$ (e.g.~Fig.~3 of Ref.~\cite{Rrapaj:2015wgs}), implying $\Gamma_\sigma/n_n\simeq 16\,\mathrm{mb}$ for $T\simeq 30\,\mathrm{MeV}$.
 This is surprisingly similar to the spin-flip rate obtained using the T-matrix elements for reproducing the nucleon-nucleon cross section; for example, from Fig.~6 of Ref.~\cite{Guo:2019cvs} we gather $\Gamma_\sigma/n_n\simeq 200\,\mathrm{MeV}\,\mathrm{fm}^{3}\simeq 10\,\mathrm{mb}$ for $Y_e=0.1$.
 Encouraged by this agreement, we model the spin fluctuation rate as

-Here we have used $\sigma_{pn}=40$~mb, a neutron fraction per baryon of 0.85, and a nominal nucleon degeneracy correction of $F_{\rm deg}=0.6$, parameters inspired by our SN models.
+Here we have used $\sigma_{np}=40$~mb, a neutron fraction per baryon of 0.85, and a nominal nucleon degeneracy correction of $F_{\rm deg}=0.6$, parameters inspired by our SN models.
 Moreover, the reference values for $\rho$ and $T$ correspond to the average values of the cold SN model to be discussed later.

 In analogy to Primakoff emission, we next determine the quasi-thermal parameters describing bremsstrahlung.
-We here introduce a parameter $\gamma$ defined such that $\Gamma_\sigma=\gamma 4T/3$ so that for $T=30$~MeV, we find $\Gamma_\sigma=40$~MeV if $\gamma=1$.
+To study the impact of the multiple scattering factor, we here introduce a parameter $\gamma$ defined such that $\Gamma_\sigma=\gamma 4T/3$ so that for $T=30$~MeV, we find $\Gamma_\sigma=40$~MeV if $\gamma=1$.
 The total emission rate is

 The spectral parameters are

 The average energy is nearly independent of the exact value of the multiple-scattering parameter.